agarzola/symdeps/README.md

 # symdeps
 Manage where your dependencies should live from `package.json`.
 With `symdeps`, your dependencies are automatically symlinked according to configuration, eliminating the need for extra code that just moves files around.
-Need dependency files to be copied instead?
+Need hard links?
 That’s cool too.

 ### Hang on.
 My task runner already does this.
 If your task runner’s only role in your workflow is to move files around, you’re